|

 endows scholarships with the West Virginia University Foundation,

-Inc. The chapter has three named scholarships: The “Buster”
+Inc. The chapter has five named scholarships: The “Buster”

-and Geraldine Atkins, the Gus and Mary Lee Shaffer, Jr., and the
+and Geraldine Atkins, the Gus and Mary Lee Shaffer, Jr., the

-Dennie Lee and Judy Hill.
+Dennie Lee and Judy Hill, the Judie Hall, and the Larry LaFon.
 The lifetime gifts made in our name by

 two of our benefactors: H. G. “Gus” and Mary Lee Shaffer

-and Dennie Lee and Judy Hill will provide $1 million for our future
+and Dennie Lee and Judy Hill will provide a significant endowment for our future

 Boone County WVU students.